facebook/create-react-app/README.md

 ## Philosophy

-- **One Dependency:** There is just one build dependency.
+- **One Dependency:** There is only one build dependency.
 It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

 - **No Configuration Required:** You don't need to configure anything.
 A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.